Denmark–Moldova relations: History

 The Republic of Moldova and the Kingdom of Denmark established diplomatic relations on January 20, 1992.
 The Kingdom of Denmark recognized the independence of Moldova on December 31, 1991.
 On 22 April 2009, a Danish House opened in Chisinau. the house is as per 2017 not existing anymore.

 State visits

 Moldovan Minister of Foreign Affairs visited Denmark in June 1996, and Moldovan Foreign Minister paid a visit to Denmark in December 1997.
 Danish politician Ruben Madsen visited Transnistria in November 2010.

 Trade

 In 2008, Danish export to Moldova amounted 80 million DKK, and imports were under 1 million DKK.

 Political, technical and humanitarian assistance

-The Ministry of Foreign Affairs of Denmark provides support for a Programme Against Human Trafficking in Moldava that also operates in Ukraine and Belarus.
+The Ministry of Foreign Affairs of Denmark provides support for a Programme Against Human Trafficking in Moldova that also operates in Ukraine and Belarus.
 In Moldova, the program is implemented by the International Organisation for Migration and the La Strada International Association.

 The Danish government provided financial contributions to the Organization for Security and Co-operation in Europe fund which monitoring the withdrawal of Russian weapons and ammunition from Moldova's Dniester region.